 Consider the function f(x) = (√5x − 5) + 1.
 Which inequality is used to find the domain?

-The mathematical expressions in which both sides are not equal are called inequalities.
-In inequality, unlike in equations, we compare two values.
-The equal to sign in between is replaced by less than, greater than, or not equal to sign.
+The mathematical expressions in which both sides may or may not be equal are called inequalities.
+In inequality, unlike equations, we compare two values.
+The equal sign in between is replaced by less than, greater than, or not equal to sign.

 Let's look into the solution step by step to find the domain.

 Given: f(x) = (√5x − 5) + 1.